 Ineffective leadership can lead to poor teamwork and poor performance.
 The result: conflict, poor morale, low productivity, and lack of engagement and loyalty among employees.

 Supervisors and managers establish expectations and lead processes to help team members achieve desired results.
 They lay the foundation for team members to work effectively with each other, and members of other departments, to achieve common goals.

 Leaders need to be prepared to handle a wide range of circumstances that could derail their team members or cause them to be less effective and productive.

 When it comes to effective leadership, results are what matter.
 Your leaders need to be adept at setting and meeting expectations—and leading their team members to contribute to department and organizational goals.

 Through a solid understanding of the organization’s culture, goals and objectives, and effective management, they drive results within a framework that supports all individual contributors.
 Most importantly, they are focused on achieving clear and measurable objectives aligned with organizational objectives.

 Don’t leave effective leadership to chance.
-Ensure that your leaders—both new and experienced—have an opportunity to participate in a shared learning experience that will drive accountability, teamwork, and results.
+Ensure that your leaders—both new and experienced—have an opportunity to participate in a leadership training course that will drive accountability, teamwork, and results.